moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

     ```

 3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your ContainerChain.
 Remove the `archive: lookupArchive` line as a Squid archive will not be used.
-Here, you'll need to specify the RPC URL of your Tanssi Substrate ContainerChain, as the endpoint is used to ingest chain data.
+Here, you'll need to specify the RPC URL of your Tanssi Substrate ContainerChain, as the endpoint is used to ingest chain data

     ```ts
       const processor = new EvmBatchProcessor();